Margaret Fay Shaw: Death

 And brought it to life again.

 Legacy

-In 2007, scholars gathered in a conference in her honour in South Uist called "Gleann na Ceolraidh" ("Glen of the Muses").
+In 2007, scholars gathered in a conference in her honor in South Uist called "Gleann na Ceolraidh" ("Glen of the Muses").
 As part of this event, a CD featuring recordings of folk songs Shaw collected was released.
 It was recorded by two of her close friends, Paul McCallum and Vivien Mackie.
 In 2019, Shaw was commemorated in the film Solas, produced by the Canna House Archivist Fiona J Mackenzie, which made use of previously unseen footage Shaw shot in the Hebrides.
 Many of the early sound recordings she made are available online on the platform Tobar an Dualchais.